tupizz/pr-code-analyzer/README.md

 2. **mode**: Specifies the operation mode.
 It can be either:
    - `brief`: Send changes to the LLM for a brief description.
    - `review`: Send changes to the LLM for a full review.
+   - `description`: Send changes to the LLM for a more robust description, with diagrams and topics, nice to be used in PR Description.

 3. **target_branch**: (Optional) The branch to compare against.
 Default is `development`.